Table of Contents

 Air polluted with heavy metal compounds is detrimental to health.
 Polluted air introduces toxic metals into the oceans, which affect marine life.
 Soil and groundwater contamination is also a direct result of this pollution.

-Ash in used engine oil causes processing challenges during the conversion of used oil into lubricant feedstock.
+Ash in used engine oil causes processing challenges when converting used oil into lubricant feedstock.
 Ash residue causes distilling equipment to get gummed up with thick carbon sludge.
 This leads to frequent cleaning and low process efficiency.

 An industrial disc-stack centrifuge uses mechanical separation to remove heavy metal and ash particles from used motor oil.

-A disc-stack centrifuge exerts centrifugal force up to 10,000 g on the process fluid.
+A disc-stack centrifuge exerts a centrifugal force of up to 10,000 g on the process fluid.
 In the case of used motor oil, this force is sufficient to extract fine metal and carbon particles from the oil.

-Under this force, the heavier metal particles get pushed outward towards the centrifuge bowl wall.
+Under this force, the heavier metal particles get pushed outward toward the centrifuge bowl wall.
 The ash particles flocculate to form bigger solids that separate under the high g-force.

 Oil temperature can be raised by adding an inline heater to the centrifuge system.
 This is in addition to the customer’s heated tanks.